Gertrude of Sulzbach: Life

-Marriage
+Queen consort of Germany

 Gertrude married Conrad of Hohenstaufen, son of late Duke Frederick of Swabia, in 1136.
 While Conrad's elder brother Frederick II had succeeded their father as Duke of Swabia, he himself was elected German anti-king in 1127, but had to witness the coronation of his rival Lothair II as Holy Roman Emperor in 1133.
 Conrad finally submitted in 1135; the next year he joined the emperor on his Italian campaign and married Gertrude.
 The matrimonial alliance between the House of Hohenstaufen and the Counts of Sulzbach led to close relations between the two families; when in Gertrude's brother Count Gebhard III died, the line became extinct, leaving the Hohenstaufen emperor Frederick I Barbarossa (Gertrude's nephew by marriage) as his sole heir.

 After Emperor Lothair II died in 1137, Gertrude's husband Conrad finally was elected King of the Romans on 7 March 1138, though he had to ward off the claims raised by the rivalling Welf duke Henry X of Bavaria and his sons Henry the Lion and Welf VI.
 To secure the Hohenstaufen rule, Conrad had the princes elect his son Henry Berengar, then ten years old, as co-King of Germany at an Imperial diet held in Regensburg on 13 March 1147.
 Overall King Conrad relied in a great extent to the relatives of his wife Gertrude for support.

 Gertrude died in 1146 at Hersfeld Abbey, as she became ill after the birth of her second son Frederick.
 She was 36 years old, and was buried in the church of the former Cistercian monastery of Ebrach, right next to her younger son.